CEREC at Amy Guthrie, D.D.S.

-We have recently (spring 2002) started using some amazing technology that more than meets our requirement of substantial benefit for our clients.
+Since 2002, we have been using amazing technology that provides incredible benefit to our clients.
 It's called CEREC (for CEramic REConstruction).
-It works by replacing the physical processes used to make a "part" for a tooth with a 3-d camera, some computer software, and a small but sophisticated milling machine in the office.
+It works by using a 3-D camera, computer software, and a small but sophisticated milling machine in the office to make a new “part” for your tooth.

 CEREC often works better in your mouth than traditional restorations while being far more convenient for you to have done!

-Here's more information, organzized as an FAQ (frequently asked questions).
-Click on your question, or just scroll down.
+Here's more information, organized as an FAQ (frequently asked questions).
+Click on your question to see the answer.

 How is CEREC better for my mouth?